The long-term vision of the Fisheries Digital Transition Project (FDTP) is to transition commercial fisheries into the digital age.

 Internal, NRE Tas

-The Business Owner is the General Manager, Marine Resources.
+Business Owner - General Manager, Marine Resources.

 Marine Resources